gramineproject/graphene/README.rst

 1. Generate signing keys

-   A 3072-bit RSA private key (PEM format) is required for signing the enclaves.
+   A 3072-bit RSA private key (PEM format) is required for signing the manifest.
    If you don't have a private key, create it with the following command::

       openssl genrsa -3 -out enclave-key.pem 3072